Short Reviews From 2019

 Summary: Thankfully more jokes do land than don’t and it has enough heart to stand out from raunchy comedies as of late.

-Smileys: Keith L. Williams, Jacob Tremblay, humour, message
+Smileys: Keith L. Williams, Jacob Tremblay, humour, tone

 It Chapter Two 3.5/5